Pineapple Rice

 Showing how to make Pineapple Rice with Pineapple by simmering the ingredients and stir in a pan.

-When the rice is done soaking in all the juices, it’s slightly creamy from the coconut milk, sweet refreshing from the pineapple, with just slight undertones of spices.
-Just before serving (so the lime doesn’t get lost), stir in your cilantro, lime juice to balance the sweet pineapple, and your roasted, salted, cashews to add a depth of nutty crunch.
+1. Just before serving (so the lime doesn’t get lost), stir in the cilantro and lime juice to balance the sweet pineapple.
+Then, add the roasted, salted cashews to add a depth of nuttycrunch.

 Showing how to make Showing how to make Pineapple Rice by adding rice, cashews, and herbs in a pan.